MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/kusto-cli.md

 In this mode, you can break a long query or command into multiple lines.
 The `&` character as the last character of a line, before the newline, causes Kusto.Cli to continue reading the next line.
 The `&&` character as the last character of a line, before the newline, causes Kusto.Cli to ignore the newline and continue reading the next line.

 Kusto.Cli also supports running in **block input mode**.
-By using either the command-line switch `-lineMode:false`, or by using the command `#blockmode`, you can instruct Kusto.Cli to assume every line is a continuation of the previous line, so that queries and commands are delimited by an empty input line only.
+By using either the command-line switch `-lineMode:false`, or by using the directive `#blockmode`, you can instruct Kusto.Cli to assume every line is a continuation of the previous line, so that queries and commands are delimited by an empty input line only.

 ## Comments

-Kusto.Cli interprets a `//` string that begins a new line as a comment line.
+Kusto.Cli interprets a `//` string that begins new line as a comment line.
 It ignores the rest of the line and continues reading the next line.

 ## Tool-only options